Orlando Petinatti

-Freddy Nieuchowicz Abramovich (born 30 March 1968 in Montevideo), also known as Orlando Petinatti, is a Uruguayan radio personality, businessman, and television presenter.
-He is renowned for hosting the radio program Malos Pensamientos, which has been broadcast since 1991 and the program with the largest audience on radio in Uruguay.
+Freddy Nieuchowicz Abramovich (born 30 March 1968), known professionally as Orlando Petinatti, is a Uruguayan radio personality, businessman, and television presenter.
+He is best known for hosting the radio program Malos Pensamientos since 1991, which is the program with the largest audience on radio in Uruguay.

-Family
+Early life

-He was born on March 30, 1968, in Montevideo, Uruguay to Aída Abramovich and Bernardo Nieuchowicz, both deceased in 2010.
-He comes from a Jewish family.
-In 2005, he married Ethel Goldman, with whom he had a daughter, Amy.
-The couple divorced in 2010.
+Petinatti was born in Montevideo, on March 30, 1968, to Aída Abramovich and Bernardo Nieuchowicz.
+His family is Jewish and descends from Lithuanian Jewish immigrants on his mother's side and Polish Jews on his father's side.
+He grew up in the Palermo neighborhood, and attended the Jewish Yavne Institute, where his parents worked, and was a member of the basketball team of the Hebraica Macabi.

 Career

 Radio

 His beginning in the media were in El Dorado FM 100.3, in 1987 on the radio program El Subterráneo hosted by Daniel Figares, where he played a comic character who interrupted the normal broadcast of the program.
 In 1991 he created the program Malos Pensamientos that was initially broadcast by Emisora del Palacio, in 1992 it began to be broadcast by CX 32 Radiomundo and lasted two hours.

 From 1995 it was broadcast simultaneously by Oceano FM and CX 32 Radiomundo with a duration of three hours.
 The following year it was only broadcast by Oceano FM.
 In the same year, he also hosted another morning comedy show called Jack the Alarm Clock.
 Since 1994 the popularity of the program has been increasing.
 One of the most popular sections of the show is titled "The Hand," where the audience asks Petinatti for help solving problems on love, sexual, family, and other issues.